jagoPG/dev-toolbelt/README.md

 * Count letters in the passed argument
 * Convert from hexadecimal notation to RGB
 * Convert from RGB notation to hexadecimal
+* Encode to Base64
+* Decode from Base64

 ## 5. Author